luizsoliveira/jetstarter-api-postgrest/README.md

 The first advantage is that you can have the freedom to expose a subset of the data available in the table in the API, restricting, for example, that columns and/or rows of the table are not present in the view.

 The second advantage is that you can use this indirection to manage different API versions.
 You can have an api-1.0 schema and another api-2.0 schema.
-Both schemas can coexist by creating different views abstractions of the same database.
+Both schemas can coexist by creating different abstractions (using views) of the same database.
 This indirection provides the necessary freedom for database evolution while preserving support for legacy API versions.

 Once equipped with the original table, the next step is to create a view accessible as read-only by the ROLE api_anon_user.
 Remembering that even though it is a VIEW, it is still important to specify that access is read-only, as both Postgres and PostgREST support the [updatable views](https://www.postgresql.org/docs/current/sql-createview.html#SQL-CREATEVIEW-UPDATABLE-VIEWS) feature.